 Heat networks are systems where heat is distributed through a series of pipes within a single building, multiple buildings or even across an entire city!
 If your home is serviced by a heat network, you do not need an individual boiler or electric heater.

 Heat in a heat network is centrally generated.
 The central heat source is often referred to as the Energy Centre.
 Energy Centres can be powered in many ways and might come from a number of different energy sources, including renewable technologies and then distributed to your property by distribution pipework.
-You will normally have a Hydraulic Interface Unit (HIU) or other system to turn the heating on and off - it’s normally around the same size as a gas boiler.
+You will normally have a Heat Interface Unit (HIU) or other system to turn the heating on and off - it’s normally around the same size as a gas boiler.

 This means you will pay for what you use, as measured by a heat meter, also known as a thermal energy meter.
 You won't have your own individual boiler and your utility supplier for heat and/or hot water will be the Heat Network Operator, which is the organisation that operates and/or owns the heat network.